TrainDoc-Labs/PDF-TO-MARKDOWN-CONVERTER/README.md

-# PDF → Markdown Pro 📄➡️⬇️
+# PDFtoMD 📄➡️⬇️

-**PDF → Markdown Pro** is a powerful desktop utility designed to convert PDF documents into clean, high-quality Markdown format quickly and securely.
+**PDFtoMD** is a powerful desktop utility designed to convert PDF documents into clean, high-quality Markdown format quickly and securely.

 ---